monmima/main-aide-memoire/wordpress/README.md

 - You can flush WPML cache in WPML > Support > Troubleshooting (dépannage) > "Clear the cache in WPML" [https://wpml.org/forums/topic/wpml-cache-2/]

+## Clearing WordPress Cache

+This is either done with an FTP access or with a plug-in.
+WP Super Cache is a free plug-in.

+With WP Super Cache:

+1. Go to Settings.
+1. Go to WP Super Cache.
+1. Click on Delete Cache.

 ## Translation function with the WPML extension in WordPress

 	<?= __('Demander une soumission', 'domain-name') ?>